 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Perhaps you’ve heard about the so-called “black credit card,” which is purportedly used by the ultra-wealthy to purchase all kinds of extravagant goods and services.
-While there is actually no one “black card,” the term has become a catch-all label for an elite credit card that has a high bar for entry, exclusive perks and benefits, alongside hefty annual fees.
+While there is actually no one “black card,” the term has become a catch-all label for an elite credit card that has a high bar for entry, exclusive perks and benefits, and hefty annual fees.
 Is a black card worth it?
 And, how exactly do you get one?
 Read on for everything you need to know about black credit cards, from how to qualify to how they work.

 What Is a Black Credit Card?

 There’s no official definition of a black credit card.
 However, the term “black card” has come to represent a top-tier credit card that’s meant solely for high-net-worth individuals.
-Typically these cards are black in color and come with generous, sometimes even unlimited, spending limits.
+Typically, these cards are black in color and come with generous, sometimes even unlimited, spending limits.
 They also come with exclusive benefits, including elite status with airlines and hotels, access to airport business lounges, and 24/7 concierge services.

 How Do Black Credit Cards Work?

-The card most commonly referred to as a “black card” is the American Express Centurion card, which is so exclusive you have to be invited to apply (though you can request to be considered for the invitation on their website).
+The card most commonly referred to as a “black card” is the American Express Centurion Card, which is so exclusive you have to be invited to apply (though you can request to be considered for the invitation on their website).
 If you do get invited, be prepared to cough up an initiation fee of $10,000, plus an annual fee of $5,000.
 Benefits that come with this black card include airline status with Delta, airport lounge access, airline fee credit, a 24/7 concierge program, and automatic elite status with numerous hotel and rental car programs.Like other American Express cards (and other rewards cards), you earn reward points for spending that you can redeem for merchandise, gift cards, and travel reservations, or transferred to airline miles or hotel points.
 Other cards that may be considered black cards include the Mastercard Black Card offered by Luxury Card and the J.P.
 Morgan Reserve Card from Chase.
-However, the American Express Centurion is still considered the most expensive and exclusive.
+However, the American Express Centurion is still considered the most expensive and exclusive.Recommended: How Do Credit Cards Work?

 Who Qualifies for a Black Credit Card?